Bunchhieng/Onsemble/README.md

 # Onsemble
-Onsemble is a promotional platform where undiscovered musicians can showcase their work to people in their surrounding communities and hope to be discovered.
+Onsemble is concept that was inspired by a team member's desire to create an environment where artists could connect with potential local fans by showcasing their material in "video streams" separated by geographical strata.
+Onsemble, therefore, is a promotional platform where undiscovered musicians can showcase their work to people in their surrounding communities and hope to be discovered.

-The current version of this repository can be found here: https://onsembleapp.herokuapp.com/
+The current version of the app can be found here: https://onsembleapp.herokuapp.com/

 ##Communication with the team
-This is where our communication of code will be taking place.
+This is where our communication over development will be taking place.
 [![Gitter](https://badges.gitter.im/Bunchhieng/Onsemble.svg)](https://gitter.im/Bunchhieng/Onsemble?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 ## How to work on this project